 hand-me-down Johnny Bench jersey

-following season, the Reds promoted Lyle to Triple-A Indianapolis but he batted just .252.
-In
+The following season, the Reds promoted Lyle to Triple-A Indianapolis but he batted

-injuries around June, the time when scouts are sent out to check on minor league players for
+always suffered leg injuries around June, the time when scouts are sent out to check on minor

-possible trades.
-"That was always my time to break down," Lyle concedes.
+league players for possible trades.
+"That was always my time to break down," Lyle

-although the Reds never waived or traded him, Lyle saw a limited future, despite hitting .280
+And although the Reds never waived or traded him, Lyle saw a limited future, despite

-over seven seasons.
+hitting .280 over seven seasons.
 At spring training in 1981, Lyle knew he was the odd man out.
-Decided to

-hang up his cleats, he trudged across the Reds compound, with tears in his eyes, knowing it was
+Decided to hang up his cleats, he trudged across the Reds compound, with tears in his eyes,

-says, using Sacramento's Triple-A franchise as an example of the change in baseball's
+got it?" he says, using Sacramento's Triple-A franchise as an example of the change in

-learned an important lesson from his minor league days: the club will always give more chances
+Lyle learned an important lesson from his minor league days: the club will always give

-to the higher draft picks.
-"Money follows," he says in a short-handed expression that is an
+more chances to the higher draft picks.
+"Money follows," he says in a short-handed expression

-inside baseball term.
-And since he was initially paid a pittance, Lyle knew the odds were
+that is an inside baseball term.
+And since he was initially paid a pittance, Lyle knew the odds

 In 1992, just after he got his first scouting job with the San Diego Padres a former teammate told